nu-cs-sw-design/project-20252601-bkdc/docs/design/assumptions.md

 Document assumptions in this file, if any,

+See document attached to submission